 (b) may be notified in writing by the Chairperson to any other medical practitioner, dental practitioner, nurse or midwife who attended the deceased before the occurrence of the death if the Committee considers that that medical practitioner, dental practitioner, nurse or midwife should be informed of that determination and those comments.

-[Section 340BK inserted by No. 19 of 2016 s.
+[Section 340BK inserted: No. 19 of 2016 s.
 78.]

 340BLA.
 Further provisions relating to proceedings of Committee